nipafx/nipafx.dev/content/articles/2015-01-15-everything-about-default-methods.md

 Note that default methods were the primary reason to introduce the new (unofficial) Javadoc tags **@apiNote**, **@implSpec** and **@implNote**.
 The JDK makes frequent use of them, so it is important to understand their meaning.
-A good way to learn about them is to read [my last post](http://blog.codefx.org/jdk/new-javadoc-tags/) (smooth, right?), which covers them in all detail.
+A good way to learn about them is to read [my last post](javadoc-tags-apiNote-implSpec-implNote) (smooth, right?), which covers them in all detail.

-[java_8]

 ## Inheritance and Class-Building